LiveHelperChat/electron/README.md

-# Live Helper Chat desktop app written on electron
+# Live Helper Chat desktop app written with electron

 It just loads provided back office url.
 As this is a pure browser without any extensions it gives a better performance than just a browser.